yannitai/Spaceship_Titanic_Kaggle_Competition/README.md

 The dataset is divided into train and test sets with passenger information like name, cabin, and expenses on the spaceship.

 ## Exploratory Data Analysis (EDA)
-- Distribution and count of the 'Transported' target variable.
+- Distribution and count of the `Transported` target variable.
 - Identification of missing values across features.
 - Visualization of data distributions and relationships among features.

 ## Data Preprocessing
 - Missing values are addressed by imputation techniques.
-- Binary variables like 'CryoSleep' are transformed into numerical.
+- Binary variables like `CryoSleep` are transformed into numerical.
 - Categorical variables are one-hot encoded for model compatibility.

 ## Feature Engineering